 Five tips to make fiesta time more fun for all the family

-1) Dress down: No need for fiesta frocks or smart shirts!
-To fully enjoy the fun of the fiesta, put on a pair of pumps to keep your toes safe from the sand, and shorts and t-shirts that you don’t mind getting messy.
+- Dress down: No need for fiesta frocks or smart shirts!
+To fully enjoy the fun of the fiesta, put on a pair of trainers to keep your toes safe from the sand and crowds, paired with shorts and t-shirts that you don’t mind getting dirty.
+There can be quite a lot of horse poo around!

-3) Horses beware!
-Keep on your toes if you dare to join locals in the centre of the Jaleo – a horse could well rear up behind you!
+- Horses beware: Keep on your toes if you dare to join locals in the centre of the “Jaleo” because a horse could well rear up behind you!
 To get close up to these four legged beauties in a safer setting, wander through the back streets where riders await their turn.
+The horses are normally well behaved and the riders will let you stroke them or have a picture taken with them.

-5) Eat, drink and be merry: For a three course meal, go to another town!
-Locals snack on the streets – there’s fast food, rolls and pastries on every street corner.
-And with a pomada in hand, don’t forget to wish your friends ‘Bones Festes’!
+- Eat, drink and be merry: For a three course meal, go to another town!
+Locals snack on the streets during fiestas – there’s fast food, rolls and pastries on every street corner.
+With a “Pomada” in hand, don’t forget to wish your friends “Bones Festes!”